Blok History, Family Crest & Coats of Arms

 The surname Blok was first found in Pomerania, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that eastern region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Blok family
+Early History of the Blok family

 This web page shows only a small excerpt of our Blok research.
 Another 98 words (7 lines of text) covering the years 1787, 1631, 1690, 1642, 1719, 1723, 1799, 1749 and 1839 are included under the topic Early Blok History in all our PDF Extended History products and printed products wherever possible.